The difference between marketing and selling

 Imagine you are buying a new television.
 You have seen a TV advert about the brand of TV you are interested in, researched it on a website or on social media and asked your family and friends for recommendations.
 This is all part of the marketing process.

-So, when you have carried out all the research about your new TV you then go to the store and speak to the salesman who helps you make that final decision to buy the product.
+So, when you have carried out all the research about your new TV you then go to the store and speak to the salesperson who helps you make that final decision to buy the product.
 This is part of the sales process.

-Marketing develops the relationship between the product/service the clients, but it is then up to the business owner or sales team to ‘close the deal’ and this is where the marketing and sales process finally merge.
+Marketing develops the relationship between the product/service and the clients, but it is then up to the business owner or sales team to ‘close the deal’ and this is where the marketing and sales process finally merge.

 In summary, marketing and sales are two very different processes – the marketing team can get the client ‘through the door’ i.e., to your website, social media, email list, phone but it’s the sales team or business owner that are responsible for closing the final deal.